-The Melbourne Show has been operating since 1848.
+The Royal Melbourne Show has been operating since 1848.
 Held in the Melbourne showgrounds and run by the Royal Agricultural Society of Victoria it attracts hundreds of thousands of people each year.

 Held during late September and early October, it provides a perfect opportunity to share what farming is all about with the school kids, as it is held during the school holidays.

 The showgrounds has its own railway station located on the Flemington Racecourse line.
 This makes it an easy and accessible way to get to the show using public transport.
 The station is only open during special events such a the Melbourne Show.

 It serves the Melbourne Showground in the suburb of Flemington opening on 7 November 1883.

 There are sixteen pavillions and arenas scattered throughout the showgrounds.
 These house special displays, entertainment sessions, concerts, animal judging competitions and shopping courts and food stalls.